ctrlplusb/easy-peasy/website/docs/docs/tutorials/typescript.md

 for each type for a fuller description of the generic arguments that each type supports.
 We will be link to the appropriate docs within each section below.

+Like examples instead of docs?
+[Then look no further!](https://github.com/ctrlplusb/easy-peasy/tree/master/examples)

 - [Define your model](#define-your-model)
   - [State](#state)
   - [Actions](#actions)